WICG/shared-storage/README.md

 auctionConfig.resolveToConfig = true;
 const fencedFrameConfig = await navigator.runAdAuction(auctionConfig);

-// Write any desired embedder contextual information as a string. fencedFrameConfig.context = "My Event ID 123";
+// Write to the config any desired embedder contextual information as a string. fencedFrameConfig.context = "My Event ID 123";

 // Navigate the fenced frame to the config.